Motions approved by Council 2025/2026

 Council Meeting Tuesday 15 July 2025

-Proposer: Councillor Coe (On behalf of Councillor Howard) Seconder: Councillor Knowles
+Proposer: Councillor Coe (on behalf of Councillor Howard) Seconder: Councillor Knowles

 Lead Officer: Chris Joyce, Assistant Director of Placemaking Partnerships & Sustainability